klynweingart/netflix-bot/README.md

 Our bot is the place to keep track of all that so no matter where you go, you always have your own personalized list of films or series to watch.

-Bae arrived at your place and you don't know what to do?
-Don't panic!
-NetflixAndChillBot is here for you!
+Scenario: bae just arrived at your place and you don't know what to do?
+Don't panic, NetflixAndChillBot is here for you!

 Just let him know and he's happy to help :wink: :movie_camera: